DFRobot/DFRobot_VL53L1X/README.md

 /*
  * @brief The function returns the current offset correction applied to the sensor *
- * @return The detailed offset value
+ * @return The detailed offset value, range: -1024~1023 */
- */
 int16_t getOffset();